 If you or someone close to you were injured or threatened with injury in a violent crime, the State of Nevada Victims of Crime Program (VOCP) may help pay certain crime-related expenses.
 In Clark County, The District Attorney's Office works closely with VOCP to provide verification service, which means victims receive streamlined assistance in the processing of state victim compensation claims.
 VOCP can work with our Victim Witness Advocates to assist victims and their families with claims.

-How to Apply for VICTIM COMPENSATION
+How to Apply for VICTIM COMPENSATION PROGRAMS:

 The application for Crime Victim Compensation can be found here: Application and Instructions (nv.gov).
 A fully completed, signed application is required before VOCP assistance can be approved.
 Incomplete and unreadable applications will not be considered.
 The application must be completed in black or blue ink.
 Do not use pencil.
 You can e-mail your completed forms to Email: email@example.com